rxzhang16/Recipe_Ruby/README.md

     ]
 }

-Please refer to API_doc.pdf for detailed API usage
+Please refer to API_doc.pdf for detailed API usage.

 The API service is built according to your requirements.
 Some "shortcuts", however, are taken as this is not a production ready solution:

 1. The data are currently "hard-coded" in the program file.
 They are real-life recipes (all my favorites) borrowed from a website.
 Feel free to customize them, or use the remove and add APIs to create a new recipe list.
 In a realistic situation, a database should be used, but that's not required by this exercise.

 2. The id of a recipe is a unique identifier.
 Some realistic constraints are made for the 4 services:

 list: List all the recipes.
 If no recipe exists, the user should be told so.

 add: Add one recipe only if the id is not found in the recipes (otherwise update instead), and "add" should include all necessary information (id, name, instructions, ingredients).

 remove: Remove one recipe according to id.

 update: Update one recipe only if the id is found in the recipes (otherwise add instead), and "update" can update all or some of the information (name, instructions, ingredients).